apostrophecms/apostrophe-documentation/docs/core-concepts/reusable-content-pieces/joins.md

----
-title: Connecting Piece Types to One Another
-layout: tutorial
----

 # Joins: Connecting Piece Types to One Another

 Joins are a powerful way to connect content in Apostrophe.
 With pieces, you can use joins to avoid duplicating work and display complex content on your site.